saucecodee/code-jam-2021/README.md

 ## How to Contribute

-- To answer a question, open any of the questions folder from Q1 - Q2
+- To provide a solution to a question, open the question folder and check the .txt file for the question.
-- Create a file with the following format `question`_by_`githubusername`
+- Create a file with the following format, `question`_by_`githubusername`.
+Eg Q1_by_saucecodee
-- Write your solution in the file and push
+- Write your solution in the file and push 🚀

 ## Note